Educate + Empower + Engage

 While most topics will naturally address many political issues, the Club is not a political organization and is non-partisan.

 Yes.
-You may choose to pay your dues annually, semiannually, or quarterly.
-You can pay online, by check or cash in person at the beginning of a meeting or by mail.
+You may choose to pay your dues annually or semi-annually.
+You can pay online, by check or cash in person at the beginning of a meeting or by mail

 Yes.
 We take PayPal and all major credit cards, including American Express, MasterCard, and Visa online and in person.

 Please call or email the Club Coordinator and let them know you are interested in becoming a Sustaining Member.
-Or you can go to the Membership page and hit the button to Become a Sustaining Member”.
-Then submit your additional dues payment of $100 annually (in addition to your regular annual dues) electronically or put a check in the mail to the Club address.
+Or you can go to the Membership page and hit the button to Become a Sustaining Member.
+Then submit your additional dues payment of $200 annually (in addition to your regular annual dues) electronically or put a check in the mail to the Club address.

 Yes!
 If you are a Club member you may submit your question(s) to the Club Coordinator via email or phone prior to the meeting or you can ask a question during the Q&A portion of the program.
 For virtual presentations, a function to submit a question will be provided.